rohitxdev/go-api-template/README.md

 ## Notes

 - The `run` script is used to automate common development/production tasks.
 Run `./run` to see the available tasks.
+- The secrets should be stored in a `secrets.json` file in the root directory.
+If you want to use a different file, you can specify it using the `SECRETS_FILE` environment variable.